A man holding a blue sponge and the text “Chlorine Shock”.

 Chlorine shock is a powerful chemical, so it is essential to follow safety precautions.
 Always use gloves and eye protection when managing chlorine shock.

-Do not add chlorine shock to the hot tub water if any bathers are in the tub.
-And be sure to wait at least 24 hours after shocking your hot tub before using it again.
+Do not add chlorine shock to the hot tub water if any bathers are in it.
+Be sure to wait at least 24 hours after shocking your hot tub before using it again.

 A hot tub on a rooftop with a view of a city at sunset and a chlorine molecule graphic. (chlorine shock for hot tub)

 Relax in your hot tub with a chlorine shock treatment.
-Chlorine shock is adding chlorine to your hot tub water to kill bacteria, algae, and organic contaminants.
+Chlorine shock involves adding chlorine to the water to kill bacteria, algae, and organic contaminants.

 How often should you shock your hot tub?